 Doing – Failing – Learning

-If you want to learn, fail, get up, fear, be insecure and make difficult choices, let yourself be happy with “good enough”, always work to find your own way and not just do and be the one you’ve been brought up to be, focus on how you can be better, take responsibility and live in the thrilling and uncertain world, embrace being awake at night because the little one (baby or project) requires it.
+If you want to learn, fail, get up, be scared, be insecure and make difficult choices, let yourself be happy with “good enough”, always work to find your own way and not just do and be the one you’ve been brought up to be, focus on how you can be better, take responsibility and live in the thrilling and uncertain world, embrace being awake at night because the little one (baby or project) requires it,..

 If yes, this is a little taste of what it’s like to be a mum or an entrepreneur.